Section 2123. Earth Shoulders for Pavements and Bases

 a.
 Payment will be the contract unit price for the following:

-3) Overhaul: per station yard (cubic meter per metric station), unless the contract provides otherwise.
+3) Overhaul: per station yard, unless the contract provides otherwise.

 b.
 Payments are full compensation for all work of building shoulders.